Blog Home » Arizona » Protecting our water supply

 In fact, you already have!
 Our research shows that SRP’s reservoirs are in good shape partly because the Valley has been conserving more water.

-According to AZ Central, valley cities, including Phoenix as the fifth-largest city in the nation, are using less water.
+According to AZ Central, Valley cities, including Phoenix as the fifth-largest city in the nation, are using less water.
 This is credited to the cities’ dedication to water conservation programs and education.

 See how you can become part of our culture of conservation.
 Every drop we save today is one more we can store for tomorrow.